fed/javascript30/28-video-speed/README.md

 The `/` is completely optional on the above tags, however, so `<img />` is not different from `<img>`, but `<img></img>` is invalid.

 `video` is not a self-closing tag.

+Given an empty instance of an element whose content model is not EMPTY (for example, an empty title or paragraph) do not use the minimised form (e.g. use `<p> </p>` and not `<p />`) even though the self-closing form is still understood by the browser.